Society for Research on Child Development Biannual Meeting was in Seattle April 2013

-Between April 18 and 20 of 2013 the Society for Research on Child Development will hold it's biannual meeting in Seattle and San Francisco State faculty, students, and alumni will be well-represented.
+Between April 18 and 20 of 2013 the Society for Research on Child Development held it's biannual meeting in Seattle and San Francisco State faculty, students, and alumni will be well-represented.
 If you click here you can access a schedule for all of the SFSU-related presentations as well as the abstracts that accompany those presentations.

 RECENT RESEARCH BY DEVELOPMENTAL PSYCHOLOGY FACULTY